Chantal Lavigne case: New Age group

 Interested in spirituality, organic farming and alternative medicine, Lavigne started to regularly attend workshops with a group focused on New Age beliefs in 2007.
 Beginning with reiki and other forms of energy healing, she spent four years participating with the same group in workshops exploring different disciplines associated with the New Age movement.

 The group was led by Gabrielle Fréchette, who was allegedly channeling the spirit of the mythical character Melchizedek to act as a guide for the group.
 Until 2007, Fréchette was offering a large number of workshops that heavily leaned into esotericism, as well as private consultations, in her own personal growth consultancy in Sainte-Hélène-de-Chester, Quebec, before declaring bankruptcy.
 She thereafter rented locations to continue the same activities, with some members of the group eventually becoming trainers themselves.
 Offering costly training sessions allowing students to eventually become trainers is a common business model among personal growth groups, according to experts.

 Lavigne quickly started to participate in a wide range of group activities, including overseas trips.
 Fréchette encouraged her to persevere by telling her she was once a shaman herself in a past life.
 Despite questioning the group leader's methods on occasion, Lavigne increased the number of workshops she attended.

 In 2009, while Lavigne was taking a year off work after the birth of her second child, the frequency of the workshops increased as contact with her family and friends decreased, with some events lasting weeks.
 Her family would later learn that Fréchette told her it was her destiny to endure tragic events unless she completed her esoteric training, a prophecy she also made about other members of the group to convince them to register for more workshops.
 In hindsight, several members of the group say Fréchette was manipulative in various ways.

 Having graduated in administration, Lavigne was recognized as a reliable and responsible secretary, with an eye for financial matters.
-Lavigne nevertheless piled up $40,000 in credit card debt for training sessions on various topics, which allowed her in turn to practice reiki and lead others in various ceremonies.
+She nevertheless piled up $40,000 in credit card debt for training sessions on various topics, which allowed her in turn to practice reiki and lead others in various ceremonies.

 In July 2011, Lavigne cancelled a camping week-end with her spouse and children to attend a workshop of several days with the group.
 She had told her husband she believed something tragic would happen unless she went.